jamesaustinmiley/AD-Infrastructure/README.md

 <br />

 <p>
 The second VM (client-1) will run on Windows 11 Pro, which is designed for a single user.
 This VM will join the Domain Controller.
-After creating this vm, set its DNS settings to dc-1's Private IP Address.
-So, whenever client-1 tries to find either a name or an IP address, it will do so through the Domain Controller.
+After creating this VM, set its DNS settings to DC-1's Private IP Address.
+So, whenever Client-1 tries to find either a name or an IP address, it will do so through the Domain Controller.
 Using Remote Desktop, log into Client-1 using its Public IP Address.
 Open Windows PowerShell.
-Send a Ping to dc-1's Private IP Address to test the connectivity between the two VMs.
+Send a Ping to DC-1's Private IP Address to test the connectivity between the two VMs.
 Run ipconfig /all to provide a snapshot of client-1's network configuration.
-One of the things you will see is dc-1's Private IP Address listed with DNS Servers.
+One thing you will see is DC-1's Private IP Address listed with the DNS Servers.
 </p>
 <p>
 <img src="https://imgur.com/FBfC9Nm.png" alt="Client-1"/>